Social Trading UK Guide 2023

 |IG||£0-£10 if buying and selling stocks, spread for CFDs||Free (0.5%-1% on credit cards)||£12 per month after 2 years||£0|

-To get started with eToro, head to the broker’s website and click ‘Join Now’ to open a new account.
+To get started, head to the broker’s website and open a new account.
 You’ll need to create a new username and password, then enter personal details like your name, email, and birthdate.

-eToro also requires you to verify your identity, in compliance with government regulations.
+You’ll also be asked to verify your identity, in compliance with government regulations.
 You can complete the verification step by uploading a copy of your passport or driver’s license and a copy of a recent utility bill or bank statement.

 Step 2: Fund Your Account

-Before you can dive into trading, you need to fund your account. eToro requires a minimum deposit of £140, which you can transfer by debit or credit card, e-wallet, or bank transfer.
+Before you can dive into trading, you need to fund your account.
+Your broker may require a minimum deposit, which you can usually transfer by debit or credit card, e-wallet, or bank transfer.

 Step 3: Explore the Social Network and Trade

-Now you’re ready to start exploring eToro’s social trading network.
+Now you’re ready to start exploring the social trading network.
 Find other traders to follow to build your news feed, or head straight to an asset’s page to see how other traders feel about it.
-You’ll also find top assets to trade in the eToro market dashboard.
+You’ll also find top assets to trade in your broker’s dashboard.

 When you’ve found an asset to trade, click ‘Trade’ to open a new order form.
 Enter how much money you want to trade and whether you want to apply leverage to your trade.
-We also recommend setting a stop loss level to limit your risk.
-When you’re ready, click ‘Trade’ to place your first social trade on eToro.
+You may also set a stop loss level to limit your risk.
+When you’re ready, confirm the transaction to place your first social trade.

-Social trading in the UK is an excellent way to learn more about the markets and improve your trading strategy.
-With social trading, you get access to a whole community of traders, including professionals with a long history of profit.
-Whether you trade on your own using social data as a guide or take advantage of copy trading, social trading can help you become a better trader.
+Social trading in the UK is a popular way to learn more about the markets and improve your trading strategy.
+With social trading, you get access to a whole community of traders, including professionals.